-- Employees across the business become actively aware that mental health belongs to everybody and are better able to recognise when they might be struggling with poor mental health. - Employees feel safe in sharing their lived experiences without fear of judgement or repercussions. - Employees feel safe and supported in reaching out for help within the business or can be signposted to external help when needed. - Employer works with all staff to keep learning about how attitudes to mental health are changing, where progress has been made and where improvements might be needed. - Employees are empowered to actively support the pledge around changing attitudes towards mental health.
-This could be through recruitment of Employee Champions, advocates, mental health first aiders, people who engage on key dates such as Time to Talk Day or World Mental Health Day, either by taking part in activities or delivering an activity themselves.
+- Employees from every part of the organisation become actively aware that mental health belongs to everybody and are better able to recognise when they might be struggling with poor mental health. - Employees feel safe in sharing their lived experiences without fear of judgement or repercussions. - Employees feel safe and supported in accessing internal support or signposted appropriately to an external provider by their Employer. - Employees are empowered to actively support the pledge around changing attitudes towards mental health.
+This could be through continuous recruitment of champions, advocates, mental health first aiders, people who engage on key dates such as Time to Talk Day or World Mental Health Day, either by taking part in activities or delivering an activity themselves.